Akhildotexe/P-converter/README.md

 # 🅿️ converter
-scans a  str input and replaces a P instance with 🅿️
+scans a  str input and replaces a "P" or "p" instance with 🅿️